Factory of the future: Safran activates fully-automated helicopter engine turbine blade production line

 Safran Helicopter Engines’ “Factory of the future” program was launched in 2010, with the opening of the Joseph Szydlowski plant in Bordes (Pyrénées-Atlantiques).
 This was followed by the Mantes-Buchelay (Yvelines) plant opening in 2011 and, in 2015, the Cap 2020 Tarnos modernization program.
 Also in 2015, Safran Helicopter Engines introduced the serial production of additive manufactured (3-D printed) components in Bordes.
 Between now and 2020, other “lines of the future” will be introduced in Safran Helicopter Engines production facilities.

 Safran is a leading international high-technology group with three core businesses: Aerospace (propulsion and equipment), Defence and Security.
 Operating worldwide, the Group has 70,000 employees and generated sales of 17.4 billion euros in 2015.
+Working independently or in partnership, Safran holds world or European leadership positions in its core markets.
+The Group invests heavily in Research & Development to meet the requirements of changing markets, including expenditures of more than 2 billion euros in 2014.
 Safran is listed on Euronext Paris and is part of the CAC40 index, as well as the Euro Stoxx 50 European index.